studio1902/1902/content/collections/services/en/statamic-website-design-and-development.md

 id: 1cb325a7-b544-42a7-b052-bc639eff7113
 origin: a397a0da-af80-4d0a-b398-f415fd9dd847
 title: 'Website design & development'
-teaser: 'I design and build websites that perform, are user-friendly and accessible.'
+teaser: 'I design and build accessible websites that perform and are user-friendly.'
 page_builder:
   -
     background_text_position: start
     type: introduction
     enabled: true
     title: 'Website design & development'
     text: 'If you ask me to build a website, you get a designer for free.
-From the initial plans to service after delivery.'
+From the initial plans to service after delivery; I love to be involved from start to finish.'
   -
     background_text:
       - World